 Each year, our School Outreach Coordinators plan relevant field trips to provide additional career exploration, experiential learning, and leadership opportunities, as well as opportunities to connect with cultural, gender, and racial identity, for their students who wouldn’t typically be afforded the opportunity.

-- Expect More Become More Conference: Expect More, Become More (EMBM) is a male student of color conference, at the University of Washington, that celebrates the futures of young men in grades 6th to 11th by addressing their educational barriers and networking these students with professionals who were once boys like them.
+- Expect More Become More Conference: Expect More, Become More (EMBM) is a male student of color conference, at the University of Washington, that celebrates the futures of young men by addressing their educational barriers and networking these students with professionals who were once boys like them.
 The goal of the conference is to encourage these young men to require more out of themselves and aspire to become more than the generation before.

 - YELL (Young Educated Ladies Leading) Summit: YELL is a young women of color conference, at Highline College, with the mission to empower and motivate our young women of color to excel in academics and to accept nothing less than excellence from themselves.
 Students learn to highlight their achievements in spite of the obstacles and barriers that they face.